starknet-io/starknet.js/www/docs/guides/walletAccount.md

 ```

 :::info
-You can subscribe both with the SWO or with a WalletAccount instance.
+You can subscribe both with the SWO or with a `WalletAccount` instance.
-The above examples are using the SWO, because it's the simpler way to process.
+The above examples are using the SWO, because it is the simpler way to process.
 :::

 ## Direct access to the wallet API entry points

-The WalletAccount class is able to interact with all the entrypoints of the Starknet wallet API, including some functionalities that do not exists in an Account class.
+The `WalletAccount` class is able to interact with all the entrypoints of the Starknet Wallet API, including some functionalities that do not exists in the `Account` class.

-You have a full description of this API [**here**](https://github.com/PhilippeR26/Starknet-WalletAccount/blob/main/doc/walletAPIspec.md).
+A full description of this API can be found [**here**](https://github.com/PhilippeR26/Starknet-WalletAccount/blob/main/doc/walletAPIspec.md).

 Some examples:

-### Request a change of wallet network
+### Request to change the wallet network

-Using your WalletAccount, you can ask the wallet to change its current network:
+Using your `WalletAccount`, you can ask the wallet to change its current network:

 ```typescript
 useEffect(